Basics: 5 system architecture patterns you should use

 As mentioned, MVC has its’ limits especially when horizontal scaling is involved.
 Then again, if anyone gets to this point, chances are there are more than enough resources to re-invent an MVP at a larger scale and chose another SA pattern.

 Introducing the Service as a Service night or simply put SaaS.
 These applications are quite the trend in the digital world.
 While MVPs focus on building a quick foundation to leverage feedback and test ideas, SaaS is in the enterprise peaks.
 Consequently, there have been well-established pain points noted across the application’s lifecycle.
-That involves how to better optimize the efficiency and security of a system directed to convergency.
-A very thin line can be used to delimit 3 business scopes within SaaS infrastructure:
+That involves how to better optimize the efficiency and security of a system directed to convergency, hence, a very thin line can be used to delimit 3 business scopes within SaaS infrastructure:

 That thin line does data-centric applications no good to this particular scope.
 It is a blanket term for software architectures in which databases play a crucial role.
 While this approach is meant to put an additional highlight on the importance of databases, it goes without saying that in every modern application it is important to have one.
 Several tech-heavy characteristics can be employed to achieve the name “data-centric”.
 We have planned an entire BASICs series dedicated to these apps, hence the laconic entry.
 If I were, to put it bluntly, it would be like this: “A data-centric enterprise is one where all application functionality is based on a single, simple, extensible data model.”

 One way to leverage the intense flow of data-centric applications is by applying the Microservices pattern.
-We have provided an in-depth explanation on Microservices and FaaS combo, so if you’re interested in having a peek at how it would benefit your business consider visiting it out.
-Enterprise applications can become quite overbearing, so many big businesses opted out of monolithic architectures in favour of more modular and decoupled systems.
+We have provided an in-depth explanation on Microservices and FaaS combo, so if you’re interested in having a peek at how it would benefit your business consider visiting it out. i.e. enterprise applications can become quite overbearing, so many big businesses opted out of monolithic architectures in favour of more modular and decoupled systems.
 A first-hand example would be the infrastructure of Google as the most performing search engine.
 There are no spilt beans that data is the main focus and several papers have noted its efficiency.
 Needless to say, there are quite the techniques employed and these are the results of years of experience.

 Business Process Management (BPM)